Miss Tennessee's Teen

 The Miss Tennessee's Teen competition is the competition that selects the representative for the U.S. state of Tennessee in the Miss America's Teen pageant.

-Anna Grace Parlapiano of Greeneville was crowned Miss Tennessee's Teen on July 1, 2023 at the Cannon Center for Performing Arts in Memphis, Tennessee.
-She will compete in the Miss America's Teen 2024 pageant in January 2024.
+Charlotte Witt of Nashville was crowned Miss Tennessee's Teen on June 20, 2026, at the Fisher Center for the Performing Arts at Belmont University in Nashville, Tennessee.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The results of Miss Tennessee's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.